Millers All Day in Charleston, South Carolina

 Grits in South Carolina

 “I got two little boys that sometimes don’t want to eat grits.
 We make a lot of grits because that’s what I do for a living.
-But once you made the grits, I’ll have another pan going of sausage crumble.
+But once you make the grits, I’ll have another pan going of sausage crumble.
 I throw it in the pot when the grits are done with a lot of cheese and rotel.
 Rotel is a kind of mixture of onions, peppers, tomatoes and a little hot sauce.
 I throw it all in there.
 I call it ‘the dump recipe’ or ‘the pot licker’.
-The whole pot is licked when everybody’s done!” he answered with a grin.
+The whole pot is licked when everybody’s done,” he grinned.

 Eating at Millers All Day